mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/README.md

 All three displays work stable with 80MHz, even with a 50cm long cable between ESP32 and display.

+Similar tests but with an RP2040 can be found in the folder [RP2040](RP2040/README.md).

 | Test               | 170x320 | 240x280 | 240x320 |
 | :----------------- | ------: | ------: | ------: |
 | Bouncy_Circles     |  88 fps |  73 fps |  65 fps |